muneeb0346/General-Optics-Demo/README.md

 # General-Optics
-A test project to demonstrate my web dev skills for a client
+A test project to demonstrate my web dev skills for a client responsive to desktop only